-4/4: Quavers, finishing on a semibreve (whole) / minim (half note).
+4/4: Quavers, finishing on a crotchet (quarter note).

-- C# major arpeggio
+- C#major arpeggio

-- Cb major arpeggio
+- C^b major arpeggio

-- A # minor arpeggio
+- A#minor arpeggio

-- A b minor arpeggio
+- A^b minor arpeggio

 - D7 arpeggio

-- B b 7 arpeggio
+- B17 arpeggio

 Candidates perform their choice of one of the technical studies from the grade book.